avg-ossystems/updatehub-docs/getting-started/creating-a-new-account.md

-# Creating a new account
+# Creating a New Account

 The first thing you need to do is create an **UpdateHub** account and to do this follow the next steps.